centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-firewalls-pfsense-snmp.md

 pfSense is an open source router and firewall software based on FreeBSD and entirely configurable throught a user-friendly web interface.

-The Centreon Plugin-Pack *pfSense* aims to collect the status of the interfaces and the several number of packets per second using with the SNMP protocol.
+The Centreon Monitoring Connector *pfSense* aims to collect the status of the interfaces and the several number of packets per second using with the SNMP protocol.

-## Plugin-Pack assets
+## Monitoring Connector assets

 ### Monitored objects